5 Ways to Update WordPress Manually and Automatically

 • You should be all set.
 To test it, visit your /wp-admin page.
 You’ll likely be prompted to log back in.
 Once logged in, you should not see an update option for the WordPress core in your dashboard.

-If you can’t log in to your FTP client or use a web browser, then you will have to try the update method below.
+If you can’t log in to your FTP client or use a web browser, you must try the update method below.

 How to Update WordPress Manually via WP-CLI